 - 1 small shallot diced or ¼ cup diced onion

-- ½ ounce fresh spinach leaves about a handful
+- ½ ounce fresh spinach leaves about a handful (or use arugula)

 - 5 cherry or grape tomatoes sliced in half or quarters

 - ¼ cup shredded cheddar cheese about 1 ounce

 - ½ avocado, sliced optional

-- Saute the pancetta in the pan you will use for the omelette – 6 or 8 inch saute pan will be perfect.
+Saute the pancetta in the pan you will use for the omelette – 8 inch saute pan works great.
 Once crispy and tinged with brown on the edges, remove it from the pan and add in the shallot or onion to saute until translucent.